 Debate is a competitive, structured discussion that allows for opposing arguments to be put forward.
 A debate focuses on a specific proposition called the resolution.
 Resolutions begin with the term “Resolved” and follow with a policy change, statement, or idea that is to be debated by the two parties participating in the debate.
 Some examples of resolutions are, “Resolved: The United States Federal Government should adopt a balanced budget amendment” and “Resolved: The United States should adopt a carbon tax.”

 The “affirmative” debater (or team) is arguing in favor of the resolution.
-The “negative” debater (or team) is the team arguing against the resolution.
-Each team is trying to win the debate.
+The “negative” debater (or team) is arguing against the resolution.
+Each is trying to win the debate.

 Debates have a particular order in which the debaters take turns speaking.
-This is referred to as the debate format.
 Each speaking turn is allotted a set amount of time, for instance 5 minutes for an opening statement and 3 minutes for a closing statement.
 Details about the speaking times that can be found in the Coolidge Cup Debate Guide.

 How the Tournament Works